 2. Write Down Specific Writing Goals

-Where do you want to be by December this year, and how exactly will you get there?
+What do you want by December this year, and how exactly will you get there?

-Studies have found that participants who wrote down specific actions required to achieve their goals were three times more likely to achieve their goals than those people who just wrote down their dreams.
+Studies have found that participants who wrote down specific actions required to achieve their goals were three times more likely to achieve their goals than those people who just wrote down their dreams in vague terms.

 Your goals have to be clear, measurable and specific.
 Here are some examples:

 - By Friday I will have written 1000 words: 200 per day.
 I will write between 9 am and 11 am in my study each day.

 - By end of January I will have completed one publishable short story of 2000 words.
 I will write 200 words per day, allow one week of rest and one week for editing and polishing.